 The Dutch income tax calculator from the Dutch Umbrella Company gives you the best indication of your net pay.
 Do you want more information about how the Dutch salary is calculated?
 Continue reading below our calculator.

-Are you going to work for a Dutch company in the near future and you want to make sure you get everything out of your gross salary?
+Are you going to work for a Dutch company in the near future?
+And you want to make sure you get everything out of your gross salary?
 Or are you an employer and you want to know what the implications are for your salary costs when hiring foreign personnel?
-The Dutch Umbrella Company offers you a useful tool, the Dutch tax calculator, which helps you calculate net salary and provides you with everything you need to know about salaries when working in the Netherlands or hiring expats.
+The Dutch Umbrella Company offers you a useful tool, the Dutch tax calculator.
+The Dutch tax calculator helps you calculate net salary and provides you with everything you need to know about salaries when working in the Netherlands or hiring expats.

-Dutch tax law and regulations can be quite comprehensive and complicated when calculating your net salary or that of your future employees.
+Dutch tax law and regulations can be quite comprehensive and complicated when calculating your net salary.
 When using our Dutch tax calculator it is also helpful to understand of which elements Dutch salaries are comprised and which Dutch tax rules and regulations apply to your specific situation and that of your employees.

 Calculate gross salary – Gross salary is paid for a certain position or is determined by a collective employment agreement, supplemented with an 8 percent annual leave percentage of the annual salary.
 Depending on the company and the work gross salaries can also contain: